-Medicine by Design is headed by an Executive Leadership Team composed of leading experts in regenerative medicine at the University of Toronto and its affiliated hospitals.
+Medicine by Design’s Executive Leadership Team includes leading experts in regenerative medicine at the University of Toronto and its affiliated hospitals.

 Dr. Michael Sefton leads and provides strategic direction for Medicine by Design.
 He is a University Professor, the Michael E. Charles Professor of Chemical Engineering, and a faculty member in the Department of Chemical Engineering & Applied Chemistry and the Institute of Biomaterials & Biomedical Engineering at the University of Toronto.